-Oil patch lore says “yellow dog” lanterns were so named because their two burning wicks resembled a dog’s glowing eyes at night.
-Others say the lamps cast a dog’s head shadow on the derrick floor.
+Oil patch lore says the yellow dog lantern was so named because its two burning wicks resembled a dog’s glowing eyes at night.
+Others believed the lamp projected a strange and eerie dog’s head shadow on the derrick floor.

-Railroad museums have collections of cast iron smudge pots, but nothing quite like these heavy, odd shaped, crude-oil burning lanterns once prevalent on petroleum fields from Pennsylvania to California.
+Many railroad museums have collections of cast iron smudge pots, but nothing quite like the heavy, odd shaped, crude-oil burning lanterns once prevalent on petroleum fields from Pennsylvania to California.

-Inventor Jonathan Dillen of Petroleum Centre, Pennsylvania, was first to patent what became the yellow dog in 1870.
+Inventor Jonathan Dillen of Petroleum Centre, Pennsylvania, was first to patent what became the “yellow dog” of the U.S. petroleum industry’s early years.
+The U.S. patent was awarded on May 3, 1870.
+Dillen’s lamp joined other safety innovations as drilling technologies evolved.

 “My improved lamp is intended to burn crude petroleum as it comes from the wells fresh and gassy,” Dillen proclaimed.
 “It is to be used, mainly, around oil wells, and its construction is such as to make it very strong, so that it cannot be easily broken or exploded.”

 Dillen’s patent was improved and reissued in 1872 and again in 1877, when it was assigned to leading oilfield equipment suppliers John Eaton and E.H.
 Cole.

 Eaton, Cole & Burnham Company grew from John Eaton’s 1861 business trip to the booming oil region of western Pennsylvania.
 Within a few years, he set up his own business with Edward Cole.
 With the addition of Edward Burnham, the company grew to become a preeminent supplier of oilfield equipment.